 GIS Systems Analyst

 These GIS data layers are developed and maintained by the GIS Department and other County Departments utilizing ESRI’s suite of ArcGIS software. .
 The GIS Department manages an "enterprise GIS," allowing dozens of users throughout many County Departments to access a central server database operated and maintained by the Department.

 The Ottawa County GIS Department offers a variety of free and paid services and products which allow the general public, private sector clients, and governmental partners to view data, acquire hard-copy maps, or utilize data for their own projects.

 The GIS Department offers free access to its data through its interactive mapping services.
 The most accessed web application is Property Mapping, which allows users to view parcels by manually zooming or by searching for parcel number, parcel address, parcel owner, or proximity to another parcel.

 In addition to its free Web services, the Department also hosts an exclusive Web service for partners and offers a data downloading ftp service for the private sector.

 Most of the data layers in the Ottawa County GIS library are available for purchase for private use.
 Typically, the Department’s clients utilize the data for land engineering projects through ArcGIS or AutoCAD.
 However, other clients have utilized the Department’s GIS data in Photoshop or other photo programs for design projects.

 Pricing for data is set by the Ottawa County Board of Commissioners.
 Data requests can be made via e-mail at email@example.com, via phone at (616) 738-4600, or by visiting the GIS offices at the County’s Fillmore Street Complex at 12220 Fillmore Street, West Olive, MI 49460.
-For large data orders, the GIS Department hosts a ftp site which accommodates same-day delivery of data to its client.
+For large data orders, the GIS Department hosts an ftp site which accommodates same-day delivery of data to its client.